-We welcome you to Orchard Hospital -- a place where employees, volunteers and physicians collaborate to create an environment of compassion, humanity and care for the community we serve.
-We are all looking forward to the next sixty years!
+We welcome you to Orchard Hospital -- a place where employees, volunteers, and physicians collaborate to create an environment of compassion, humanity, and care for the community we serve.
+We are all looking forward to the next seventy years!